The Use of Castor Oil as a Laxative is dangerous. Discover why it’s not such a safe option in case of constipation or other bowel-related problems.

 - Accelerated heart rate

 In some rare cases, a poorly prepared castor oil can be contaminated with ricin (present in the plant and seeds) which is extremely toxic.
-Ricin is an extremely powerful toxin which translates directly into nausea, vomiting and bloody diarrhea.
+Ricin is an extremely powerful toxin that translates directly into nausea, vomiting and bloody diarrhea.
 You must act fast.
 When ingesting ricin, the symptoms occur between two to six hours later.
 In addition to dehydration, liver and kidney deficiencies can be observed, which can lead to death.
 As mentioned earlier, this is extremely rare as with most castor oil, the toxin is entirely eliminated during the oil extraction process but it’s worth explaining this extra risk.

-Finally, it is important that there has not been enough studies that encourages the use of castor oil as a laxative.
+Finally, it is important that there has not been enough studies that encourage the use of castor oil as a laxative.
 It is quite the opposite actually.
 The ingestion of castor oil against constipation is strongly discouraged by expert Jean Bruneton in the 3rd edition of “Pharmacognosy, Phytochemistry, Medicinal Plants, Techniques and Documentation”.

-Important warning: pregnant women should not use castor oil as a medication, be it problems of constipation or to induce labor, castor oil will not help you, it is quite the contrary!
+Important warning: pregnant women should not use castor oil as a medication, be it problems of constipation or induce labor, castor oil will not help you, it is quite the contrary!
 For more information, read my article on castor oil to induce labor.

 Natural solutions for constipation